Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 https://auth.zenovay.com/api/sso/oauth/callbackas the redirect URI - Note the Client ID and Client Secret

-- In Zenovay, add an OpenID Connect provider with Issuer URL:
+- In Zenovay, add an OpenID Connect provider with Issuer

 Custom OIDC Provider